fy658/Weather-Application/readme.md

    ```

 3. Open your browser and visit `http://localhost:3000` to use the application.
+4. Please fill english name for Chinese cities such as shanghai in search box, then click Search button,
+the result will display below.

 ## API Documentation

-Once the backend is running, you can access the Swagger UI documentation at `https://localhost:5000/` to explore and test the API endpoints.
+Once the backend is running, you can access the Swagger UI documentation at `https://localhost:5000/` to
+explore and test the API endpoints.